Centre of Excellence for Operations in Confined and Shallow Waters

 The Centre of Excellence for Operations in Confined and Shallow Waters (COE CSW) is an international military organization founded to support NATO's transformation program.
-As part of the NATO Centres of Excellence programme the COE CSW was established in April 2007 and officially accredited by NATO on 26 May 2009.
-It is co-located with the staff of the German Einsatzflottille 1 in Kiel whose commander is double-hatted as COE CSW Director.
+As part of the NATO Centres of Excellence programme the centre was established in April 2007 and officially accredited by NATO on 26 May 2009.
+It is co-located with the staff of the German Einsatzflottille 1 in Kiel whose commander is double-hatted as the centre Director.

-Confined and Shallow Waters (CSW)
+Mission

-Confined and shallow waters are a cramped, congested and contested operational environment that is characterised by complexity, interaction, surprise, speed, disguise plus a diversity of actors.
-Furthermore, the rapid as well as unpredictable change of conditions and circumstances, including the frequent shift of tactical advantage from one side to another, is typical.
+Confined and shallow waters are a cramped, congested and contested operational environment characterised by complexity, speed, disguise and a diversity of actors.

-With these attributes, these waters constitutes an extremely challenging littoral battlespace which affects the freedom of movement and action by specific geographical and geophysical factors as well as manifold threats and risks.
-On the other side, CSW also offers a broad range of possibilities and opportunities for military operations.

-Principally being a maritime sphere, CSW is a theatre of operations also being significantly interrelated with the other military domains (air, land, space and cyber).
-Consequently, the greatest possible joint interaction takes place in CSW involving all major military components and services.

-Mission and task

-As a hub of knowledge, COE CSW develops or provides contributions to doctrines, concepts and procedures.
-Part of the business is the conduction of experiments and analyses, the provision of competence for NATO initiatives, projects, exercises and operations.
-Furthermore, COE CSW works on a range of projects related to operations in CSW that are initiated by specific 'Requests for Support'.
+The Centre of Excellence contributes to doctrine, concepts and procedures for confined and shallow water activities.
+It conducts experiments and analyses, and provides competence for NATO initiatives, projects, exercises and operations.
+Furthermore, the centre works on a range of projects related to confined and shallow water-operations that are initiated by specific 'Requests for Support'.

-The work of the COE CSW is usually initiated through a Request for Support by a NATO entity or a participating nation.
+Work at the centre is usually initiated through a Request for Support by a NATO entity or a participating state.
 The annual Programme of Work contains various 'Projects', which have a customer and defined product with a clear end date and end state, and a number of 'Activities', which cover the permanent support to NATO Transformation.
-Furthermore, the COE CSW plans and conducts work related events like conferences and workshops.
+The CoE also plans and conducts work-related events like conferences and workshops.

-Work environment

-Since the NATO COEs are set up as think tanks, they do not focus only on the military, but also co-operate closely with other governmental as well as non-governmental organizations, maritime-oriented institutions, academics, and economy.
+Partners

-Among the partners of the COE CSW are:
+Among the military and civilian partners of the centre are: